danidiaz/cauldron/README.md

 ## Registering secondary beans

-More complex constructors can return beans besides the "primary" bean, for example:
+More complex constructors can return—besides a "primary" bean as seen in the previous section—one or more "secondary" beans.
+For example:

 ```
 makeServer :: Logger -> Repository -> (Initializer, Inspector, Server)